TY-Cheng/LoG-IV/README.md

 # LoG-IV

-Leakage-safe benchmark and heteroscedastic graph operators for liquidity-marked option surfaces.
+Benchmarking graph models for irregular option-implied volatility surfaces with liquidity-dependent observation noise.

-This repository is an exploration-stage research project for LoG-oriented option-surface learning.
-The working idea is to treat option chains as irregular sets or graphs rather than regular implied-volatility images.
-The current phase is to establish a leakage-controlled masked-reconstruction benchmark before making any graph-learning paper claim.
+This repository supports a research project on option-surface learning.
+The central modeling choice is to represent an option chain as an irregular set or graph of contracts, rather than as a fixed strike-maturity image.
+The current phase is to establish a leakage-controlled masked-reconstruction benchmark before making substantive claims about graph models.

 ## Research Question

-Can reliability-conditioned graph or token operators learn option surfaces more robustly than grid-based or pointwise baselines when the observed chain is irregular, heteroscedastic, sparse, and liquidity-skewed?
+Can graph or token models that condition on quote reliability reconstruct implied-volatility surfaces more accurately than pointwise and interpolation baselines when the observed option chain is sparse, irregular, and affected by liquidity-dependent noise?

 The intended empirical ladder is: